 - Examine your skin head-to-toe every month.

-- See your doctor every year for a professional skin exam.
+- See a dermatologist at least once a year for a professional skin exam.

 Leonard Dzubow, MD